 What is eyebrow embroidery?

-Eyebrow embroidery is also known as eyebrow hairline stroke in Canada.
-Unlike eyebrow tattoos, it is semi-permanent and can last up to 2 years.
-By adding coloured pigment to the skin, this technique fills in empty spots on the brows to give them a full and flawless look.
-With a feathering technique, this procedure can produce a natural look as it uses pigments perfectly matching to the actual eyebrow colour.
-After tracing out the desired brow, the area is then filled in with hair-like pigments.
-Eyebrow embroidery is also great for thickening eyebrows or darkening them and making it look more apparent.
+Eyebrow embroidery is also known as eyebrow hairline stroke in Canada, according to Susan Aujla, managing director of New Serenity Cosmetics & Esthetics in Burnaby, British Columbia.
+Aujla has also had the procedure done herself.
+Unlike eyebrow tattoos, it is semi-permanent and can last up to two years.
+By adding coloured pigment to the skin, this technique fills in empty spots on your brows to give them a full and flawless look.
+With a feathering technique, this procedure can produce a natural look since it uses pigments perfectly matched to your actual eyebrow colour.
+After tracing out the area where the desired brow should be, the entire area is filled in with hair-like pigments.
+Eyebrow embroidery is also great for thickening existing eyebrows or darkening them and making them more apparent.

 How is eyebrow embroidery done?

-The blade is similar to that of an Exacto knife, so it’s very thin and sharp.
-There may be some redness and minor swelling, but that will disappear within a few hours to a couple of days.
-The color will likely fade about 50% to 70% in the first 2 weeks so having a follow-up session will be required.
-It is very important to avoid scrubbing or picking off any scabs that may form at the brow area, in order to protect the new eyebrows.
-This treatment is semi-permanent, thus it will require touch-ups from time to time as long as you choose to have them.
+First, a technician will clean up your brow line by removing strays.
+Then, an anaesthetic cream will be applied to reduce the sensation of pain.
+Once the desired brows are traced, the technician will use a small blade to cut very small pieces of the top of layer of the skin away and apply the new colour in its place.
+Aujla says the blade is similar to that of an Exacto knife, so it’s very thin and sharp.
+There may be some redness and minor swelling, but that should disappear within a few hours to a couple of days.
+The colour will likely fade by about 50 to 70 percent in the first two weeks so a follow-up session will be required.
+It is important to avoid scrubbing the brow area or picking off any scabs that may form, in order to protect the new eyebrows.
+Because this treatment is semi-permanent, it will require touch-ups from time to time as long as you choose to have them.

 Is it safe?